GamePro: PC Games

 What was called a "sister publication" to GamePro, PC Games, was published by IDG until 1999.
 It was founded in August 1988, but changed its name to Electronic Entertainment in late 1993 and PC Entertainment in early 1996.
 The title reverted to PC Games in June 1996.
 Its PC Games Online website was merged with several other IDG properties, including GamePro Online, to form the IDG Games Network in late 1997.
 The print version of PC Games was the fourth-largest computer game magazine in the United States during 1998, with a circulation of 169,281.
 In March 1999, it was purchased and closed by Imagine Publishing; its April 1999 issue was its last.
 Following this event, Imagine sent former subscribers of PC Games issues of PC Gamer US and PC Accelerator in its place.
 According to GameDaily, the move came as part of IDG's rebranding effort to lean more heavily on the GamePro name: coverage of computer games was thereafter centralized at PCGamePro.com, and in the "PC GamePro" section of GamePro's print edition.

+Australian GamePro

+Australian GamePro was a bi-monthly video games magazine published by IDG from 10 November 2003 to February 2007.
+The founding editor was Stuart Clarke, who was succeeded in January 2006 by Chris Stead.
+According to the latter, the magazine had doubled its sales from 2006 to 2007, but the decision to discontinue the publication came as a result of internal restructuring.

+Special issues

+The Australian GamePro team put together a number of special issues, including: